cee-studio/cee-std/README.md

 # A single file C container library

 It provides similar functionalities of C++ STL, but it does not intend to replicate C++ STL function by function.
+It utializes C's memory layout to achieve interoperability with idiomatic C code.

 ## It's optimized for the following use cases: